 In July I continued to hold U.S. stocks in our registered accounts as per the Dual Momentum signal.
 My registered accounts make up a little less than half of our total investment account values while the rest is invested in short-term bonds and a trend strategy which I share weekly.

-In February, we finished the month with a total of $739,105 in our investment accounts.
-If you recall, we had a loss of -2.86 percent that month.
+In June, we finished the month with a total of $682,116 in our investment accounts.
+We gained about 2.4 percent that month.

 I hope through sharing our real numbers you will be inspired to start saving and investing young—it pays!